pb4git/Nash-DQN-CSB-Article/README.md

 ```
 Q(state,action)=reward_1+γ*reward_2+γ^2*reward_3+...
 ```
 with γ<=1 a discount factor.
-It is allowed for γ to be 1 in finitely long games, but for inifinitely long games γ<1 otherwise Q values are infinite. γ also serves to make the AI collect rewards sooner rather than later as future rewards are discounted.
+It is allowed for γ to be 1 in finitely long games, but for infinitely long games γ<1 otherwise Q values are infinite. γ also serves to make the AI collect rewards sooner rather than later as future rewards are discounted.

 The goal of Q learning is to learn these Q values, corresponding to perfect play and then play according to these perfect (state,action) values (e.g: in every state greedily choose the action with the highest Q value).
 Tabular Q learning starts with a randomly initialized grid of size N\_States\*N\_Actions and iteratively converges to the true Q values by playing the game and applying the Bellman equation to every (state,action)->(next_state) transition the AI experiences:
 ```